 Results and discussions on material behaviour appliances

-Specimen manufacturing procedures and Geometry
+Specimen manufacturing procedures and geometry

-In order to produce an aerospace materials related technical study, this comparison study chooses two aerospace grades UD prepreg.
-One a though epoxy resin system (977-6/T800 [2]), a thermoset TS, and a PEEK one (TC1200/IM7 [3]) a thermoplastic TP.
-Those UD prepreg have a comparable thickness per layers as well as resin content so that, lay-ups and structure comparison are actually possible.
+In order to produce aerospace grade materials related technical study, this comparative study has chosen two aerospace grades UD prepregs.
+One a toughened thermoset (TS) epoxy resin system (977-6/T800 [2]), and a thermoplastic (TP) PEEK one (TC1200/IM7 [3]).
+Those UD prepregs have a comparable thickness per layers as well as the resin content so that, lay-ups and structure comparison are actually possible.
 Although some studies on similar subjects choose comparable manufacturing process for both TS and TP, the optimum manufacturing processes are actually different for this study’s prepreg choice.

 The though epoxy system, 977-6/T800, suits very well into a vacuum bag/autoclave process.
-It gives it its ideal lay-up mechanical properties and actually is choosing by the industry to deal with this material.
-This study then chooses vacuum bag/autoclave process for epoxy samples.
-The TS laminate curing cycle is described in Cytec rules [2] with ramp temperature at 2 degrees/min to 135 degrees, curing time of 3 hours and a cooling rate of 3 degrees /min to room temperature.
+It gives it its ideal lay-up mechanical properties and actually is recommended by aerospace industry to deal with this material.
+This study has then chosen vacuum bagging in an autoclave process for epoxy samples.
+The TS laminate curing cycle is described in Cytec specifications [2] with temperature ramp at 2°C/min to reach 135°C, curing duration of 3 hours and cooling rate of 3°C/min down to room temperature.

-Even though autoclave process is an option for PEEK materials, many study revealed that PEEK suffer from interlaminar weakness if processed without high pressured manufacturing processes [9].
+Even though autoclave process is an option for PEEK materials, a number of studies revealed that PEEK suffer from interlaminar weakness if processed without high pressured manufacturing processes [9].
 This study then chooses compression moulding process for the PEEK samples.
-A mould had been then design for compression moulding process.
-Made of D2 Steel (constant thermal expansion coefficient steel), it could handle very high temperature such as in PEEK processing one.
-The PEEK processing method was to manually stack 150x100mm layer into the mould cavity, heat the mould to 385 degrees, and apply 25kN onto the laminate to melt it.
-The cooling was done by only air, maintaining the pressure during the cooling process.
+A mould had been then designed, made of D2 Steel (constant thermal expansion coefficient steel), that can handle very high temperature such as that in PEEK processing.
+The PEEK processing method was to manually stack 150mm×100mm layer into the mould cavity, heat the mould to 385°C, and apply a highly controlled 25kN onto the laminate to melt it.
+The cooling was done by air, maintaining the pressure during the cooling process.

 The three different tests had different sample geometries and stacking sequences according to Table 1.
-5 samples were made for each tests, materials and thicknesses.
+Five samples were made for each tests, materials and thicknesses.